yk4r2/Pizza/README.md

 │============= 12 passed in 0.07s ==============│
 ```

-All I made with my *** idea to use regular expressions is 50% coverage.
+This is all I achieved with my *** idea to use regular expressions is 50% coverage.
 I'd better use mock.patch, but "it is too easy".